Failure to appear in court or pay tickets (FTA)

 Why was my license suspended or revoked?

-Your license was suspended or revoked because you didn’t pay a ticket or appear in court as required.
+Your license was suspended or revoked because you didn't pay a ticket or appear in court for criminal violation as required.

 How long will my license be suspended or revoked?

-Until you pay the fine or comply with the requirement to appear in court.
+Until you pay the fine or comply with the requirement to appear in court and we (DOL) have received notification from the court that the matter has been resolved.

 Can I get a restricted license?